United States Capitol Police: January 6 Capitol attack

 At a rally in Washington on January 6, 2021, Trump's lawyer Rudy Giuliani called for "trial by combat".
 Trump encouraged his supporters to "fight like hell" and "take back our country", and asked his supporters to march to the US Capitol.
 Eventually the building was easily stormed with little resistance.
 Congress was in session at the time, conducting the Electoral College vote count and debating the results of the vote.

 The rioters breached barricades erected by Capitol Police around the Capitol.
 Ultimately, one unarmed woman, Ashli Babbitt, was fatally shot by a USCP officer when she attempted to climb through a shattered window in a barricaded door, and three other rioters died in medical emergencies.
 One USCP police officer was also injured during the attack, with another officer who responded to the attack dying off-duty days later.
 More than fifty USCP and MPD officers were injured during the attack, and several USCP officers were hospitalized with serious injuries.

 Federal authorities said they were not prepared for the unrest; however, far-right pro-Trump supporters had organized the unrest on pro-Trump far-right social media websites, including Gab and Parler, in advance.
 The ineffectiveness of Capitol Police's response to the rioting was harshly criticized, as was the contrast between it and the aggressive response of federal law enforcement to the George Floyd protests in the summer of 2020.
 Law enforcement was urged "to avoid the type of show of force that had inflamed tense situations in the city last year."

-At the behest of the Speaker of the House of Representatives, Capitol Police Chief Steven Sund announced his resignation the following day, effective January 16, 2021.
+At the behest of the speaker of the House of Representatives, Capitol Police chief Steven Sund announced his resignation the following day, effective January 16, 2021.
 Two other officers were also suspended in January 2021.
 Six Capitol Police officers were suspended and 29 more were being investigated in February 2021.

-Yogananda Pittman was named Acting Chief of Capitol Police following the attack.
+Assistant Chief Yogananda Pittman was named Acting Chief of Capitol Police following the attack.
 She was the first woman and first African American to lead the agency.
 Pittman served in an acting capacity until July 22, 2021, when she was replaced by J. Thomas Manger.

 April 2021 Capitol car attack

-On April 2, 2021, a suspect identified as Noah Green used a car to hit two Capitol Police Officers and then hit a barricade.
+On April 2, 2021, a suspect identified as Noah Green used a car to hit two Capitol Police officers and then hit a barricade.
 Officer William "Billy" Evans died and the other officer was hospitalized.
 Officers shot and killed the suspect.
 The Capitol was locked down.
 Green said on social media that he believed he was a victim of "mind control".